-The pooled 1-month DAPT arm will have a total of approximately 1,600 subjects from approximately 100 sites globally, with a minimum of 640 subjects to a maximum of 800 subjects from approximately 50 sites in the United States and Canada.
-Subject registration in the XIENCE 28 USA Study is capped at 75 per site.
+The XIENCE 90 study will have 100 sites globally, with at least 50% of subjects in the United States.
+Subject registration is capped at 300 per site.
 This cap per site will prevent the scenario where the results from a few sites dominate the overall study result.
 For the analysis of center effect, data from smaller sites may be combined for the analysis.
 Smaller sites are defined as sites with fewer than 20 subjects per site.